The Plasma Membrane

 Cholesterol occupies up to 50\% of lipid content in plasma membrane and dominates the raft fraction.
 It is the only sterol in animal membranes and one of the most stereochemically rigid molecules in the cell — four fused rings, no rotational freedom in the ring system, a single short hydroxyl head.
 Cholesterol packs between phospholipid tails, decreases bilayer fluidity below the phase transition, and increases it above.
 The “cholesterol homeostasis” literature documents that cells maintain membrane cholesterol concentration with high precision.

 The framework’s reading is that cholesterol is the substrate’s preferred stiffness modulator for the bilayer wrap.
 Where phospholipids contribute the directional architecture (heads-out, tails-in), cholesterol contributes the coherence stiffness — the elastic modulus of the wrap against bending and shear.
-The substrate’s standing-wave ladder requires a wrap stiff enough to hold its sub-domain structure at the 10–200 nm raft scale; pure phospholipid bilayers are too soft, pure cholesterol-saturated bilayers are too rigid, and the 30–50\% cholesterol fraction the cell maintains sits in the band that supports raft-scale standing waves without locking out cell-scale curvature changes.
+Holding a sub-domain on its rung requires a wrap stiff enough not to wash the rung out: pure phospholipid bilayers are too soft, pure cholesterol-saturated bilayers are too rigid, and the 3050\% cholesterol fraction the cell maintains sits in the band that lets the wrap settle onto a raft-scale rung without locking out cell-scale curvature changes.

 Predictions and What Would Falsify